Plastic Injection Molding Terminology and Definitions

 Refers to thin bladed features on a part that are used for strengthening wall sections and bosses.
 Also, used to minimize warp.
 See Fig.6

 Refers to round protrusions on plastic parts and molds.
 See Fig.7

 Refers to the thickness of the cross section of the plastic part.
 See (Fig.9)

-Use the icons below to easily navigate to additional resources.
+Thank you for reviewing our list of plastic injection molding terms.
+Please use the icons below to easily navigate to additional resources.